In the Name of Love (1925 film): Plot

 As described in a film magazine advertisement, young Frenchman Raoul Melnotte, leaving his boyhood sweetheart Marie behind, goes to America to make his fortune.
 Marie promises to wait for him.
 Ten years later he returns to France, his fortune still unmade.
 Marie, however, has grown rich and snobbish.
-Hosts of men have made love to her, but her heart is set upon meeting a Prince of Como, who is visiting France, and will have nothing to do with Raoul.
+Hosts of men have had sex with her, but her heart is set upon meeting a Prince of Como, who is visiting France, and will have nothing to do with Raoul.
 Glavis and the Marquis de Beausant, who have been lilted by the coquettish Marie, suggest to Raoul that he masquerade as the Prince of Como, marry Marie, and then humiliate her.
 He carries through the plan, and she weds him.
 When she finds out that she has been tricked, she is furious.
 Her brother Dumas, discovering the fraud, attacks Raoul and is about to kill him when Marie, realizing that she loves the masquerader in spite of everything, saves his life.